gagphil1/fantastic-octo-telegram/README.md

-# fantastic-octo-telegram
+# python_condabuilds
-Conda recipes for some Python packages
+Conda recipes for some Python packages.